 The motivation to play differs slightly from that of children.
-Players remain involved in Gaelic games because of:
+Teenagers get involved in Gaelic games because of:

-- Enjoyment Gaelic games are fast and fun games, often high scoring - Skill Gaelic games are considered very skillful games - Social Recognition As well as being skillful, Gaelic games are seen as being physically demanding and tough games, where courage and determination are important.
-Showing proficiency at such games can lead to a player developing high self esteem, and be recognised amongst their peers - Possibility of Success Many players continue to participate as they have aspirations to play at higher levels - whether that be at adult Club level or Inter County level. - Coach The coach can be the most important factor in whether a player continues to play at this stage.
-Situations where the coaches' goals and the players needs can lead to players becoming disillusioned and dropping out. - Participation Low involvement through poorly designed training sessions, or through a lack of games is one of the most serious causes of drop out.
+- Enjoyment Gaelic games are fast and fun games, often high scoring - Skill Gaelic games are considered very skillful games amongst teenagers - Social Recognition Teenagers, perhaps for the first time, recognise that playing Gaelic games can provide a higher social standing.
+As well as being skillful, Gaelic games are seen as being physically demanding and tough games, where courage and determination are important.
+Showing proficiency at such games can lead to a player developing high self esteem, and be recognised amongst other teenagers - Possibility of Success Many teenagers continue to participate as they have aspirations to play at higher levels - whether that be at adult Club level or Inter County level. - Coach The coach can be the most important factor in whether a player continues to play at this stage.
+Situations where the coaches goals and the players needs can lead to players becoming disillusioned and dropping out. - Participation Low involvement through poorly designed training sessions, or through a lack of games is one of the most serious causes of drop out.
 Being pigeon holed into one position, especially one seen as a less glamorous one, can be an issue here. - Training and Games Games can be fun, but if training is dull or set at too high a level players can lose interest quickly.

-SPECIAL CHALLENGES TO COACHES OF ADULTS
+SPECIAL CHALLENGES TO COACHES OF TEENAGERS